dbuenzli/pkgopkg/README.md

 pkgopkg — Tools for distributing OCaml software on erratique.ch
 -------------------------------------------------------------------------------

-Ad-hoc tools to distribute OCaml software.
+Ad-hoc tools to develop and distribute OCaml software.

 ## Installation